Skip to content

 Annotate & Highlight PDFs

-Annotating a PDF lets you mark up contracts, design reviews and scanned documents without a dedicated markup tool.
-OpenPDF supports highlights, sticky notes and freehand drawing, and exports the result as a standard PDF with native annotation objects — so Adobe Reader, Preview and any other PDF editor can see, edit and remove them later.
-Nothing is flattened into pixels unless you choose to.
+Annotating a PDF lets you add highlights (5 colors), sticky notes and freehand drawing — saved as native PDF /Highlight annotation objects per ISO 32000-2 §12.5.6.10.
+OpenPDF supports all 3 markup types and exports a standard PDF that Adobe Reader, Preview and every other PDF editor can read, edit and remove later.
+Nothing is flattened into pixels unless you choose to, so contracts and design reviews stay editable downstream.

 How it works